sidharth178/The-Battle-of-Neighborhoods-Capstone-Project/README.md

 # THE-BATTLE-OF-THE-NEIGHBOURHOODS-PROJECT

-This is the capstone project of data science nanodegree program of udacity.Here is the link of my blog post about this project https://medium.com/@sidharth.ku178/the-battle-of-the-neighbourhoods-f8ff29718dd0
+This is the capstone project of machine learning nanodegree program of udacity.Here is the link of my blog post about this project https://medium.com/@sidharth.ku178/the-battle-of-the-neighbourhoods-f8ff29718dd0

 ### Problem Statement